-The Careabouts committee meets the 2nd Thursday of even months to discuss the needs of members that are ill or shut-in.
+The Careabouts committee meets to discuss the needs of members that are ill or shut-in.
 They prepare “goodie bags” and divide and assign each other places in order to deliver a plate or plant and visit with those in need of extra care.

 If you are no longer able to get to worship service, you remain a vital part of our church family and the Care-a-bouts remind you that you are loved.